uio-bmi/IN-BIOSx000/index.md

 This course consists of two weeks, of lectures and practicals, and a final take-home exam with oral presentation and questioning.

+## Audience

+The course is open for master and PhD students at UiO, as well as to PhD students registered through the NORBIS national research school.
+To earn credits for the course, PhD students from other institutions than UiO must obtain the status as a [visiting PhD candidate](https://www.mn.uio.no/english/research/phd/educational-component/visiting-phd.html) at the UiO Faculty of Mathematics and Natural Sciences.
+Applications may be submitted starting 15 June 2022 and must be submitted within 1 August 2022.

 ## Location

+The course will be held at the UiO campus, in seminar room 2269 "Python", on floor 2 in the north end of
 <a href="https://www.uio.no/english/about/getting-around/areas/gaustad/ga06/">Ole-Johan Dahl's building</a>, Gaustadalléen 23B, Oslo.

-Room to be announced.

 ## Schedule
 Course days are usually from 9:15 to 17:00, with lectures and hands-on exercises.
+There will be a lunch break from 12:00 to 13:15.
+Coffee and tea will be available each morning in the seminar room.

+In the table below, teachers are indicated with their initials and listed in the following section.

 <table border="1">
 <thead>